HappyRay/testscribe/docs/index.markdown

 Add [the rich library](https://github.com/Textualize/rich) as a dev dependency.

-## Better string readability in the tscribe file
+## Better string readability in scribe files
 Prefer double quotes over single quotes to quote strings in inputs when needed.
-Since YAML quotes strings with single quotes, it results in a more readable YAML representation of strings in the tscribe files.
+Since YAML quotes strings with single quotes, it results in a more readable YAML representation of strings in scribe files.

 ## Annotate instance member variables with type information
 Proper type information makes input easier in some cases.